Tenzing Norgay: Success on Mount Everest

-Nonetheless, there was some inequity, according to National Geographic,"Hillary was knighted for being the first known person to climb to the top of Mount Everest.
+National Geographic said,"Hillary was knighted for being the first known person to climb to the top of Mount Everest.
 But Tenzing, who simultaneously reached its summit, only received an honorary medal.
 In the years since there's been growing disquiet at the lack of official recognition."

 Norgay and Hillary were the first people to conclusively set foot on the summit of Mount Everest, but journalists were persistently repeating the question: "Which of the two men had the right to the glory of being the first one, and who was merely the second, the follower?"
 Colonel Hunt, the expedition leader, declared, "They reached it together, as a team."

 Norgay eventually ended the speculation by revealing that Hillary was first in his 1955 autobiography.
 It was ghost-written by American writer James Ramsay Ullman as Tenzing could speak several languages but could not read or write.
 They were roped six feet apart, with most of the 30 foot rope in loops in his hand:

 A little below the summit Hillary and I stopped. ...
 I was not thinking of 'first' and 'second'.
 I did not say to myself, there is a golden apple up there.
 I will push Hillary aside and run for it.
 We went on slowly, steadily.
 And then we were there.
 Hillary stepped on top first.
 And I stepped up after him ...
 Now the truth is told.
 And I am ready to be judged by it.